Gregory Palm

 Gregory Kenneth Palm (born September 25, 1948) is an American lawyer and businessman.
 He was the executive vice president of Goldman Sachs.
 In 2019, Palm retired from Goldman Sachs as its general counsel and took a role as its senior advisor.
 Bloomberg valued his net worth at more than $500 million in 2019.
 From shares, distributions, and dividends from Goldman Sachs, he is one of the wealthiest corporate lawyers in the United States.

 Early life and education

 Palm was born in Binghamton, New York, on September 25, 1948.
 His father was an electrician.
-Palm attended Chenango Valley High School, then was educated at the Massachusetts Institute of Technology (MIT), receiving a Bachelor of Science (B.S.), summa cum laude, in economics in 1970.
+Palm attended Chenango Valley High School and graduated from the Massachusetts Institute of Technology (MIT) with a Bachelor of Science, summa cum laude, in economics in 1970.
 He attended college on a scholarship and was awarded a fellowship from the National Science Foundation.
 Palm was also a Woodrow Wilson Fellow.

-Palm dual enrolled at Harvard Business School and Harvard Law School, receiving a Master of Business Administration (M.B.A.) and Juris Doctor (J.D.) in 1974, magna cum laude.
+After graduating from MIT, Palm dual enrolled at Harvard Business School and Harvard Law School, receiving a Master of Business Administration (M.B.A.) and a Juris Doctor (J.D.) in 1974, magna cum laude.
 At Harvard Law School, he was a member of the Harvard Law Review.
 He was admitted to the bar of New York in 1977 and to the bar of the District of Columbia in 1978.